mariajosematar/accenator/README.md

 The fundamental idea of the game is to guess the character you are thinking of.
 ###

-Made in Python and HTML
+Made in Python and use Django